How do I qualify for School of Architecture scholarships?

 How do I apply for these scholarships?

-There are two types of scholarships within the College of Architecture: college scholarships and department scholarships.
-In addition to these scholarships, you’re encouraged to apply for scholarships outside the college through the university or other external funding sources.
+There are two types of scholarships within the School of Architecture: school scholarships and department scholarships.
+In addition to these scholarships, you’re encouraged to apply for scholarships outside the school through the university or other external funding sources.

 Incoming freshmen apply for scholarships in the ApplyTexas or Coalition applications.
-Most college and department scholarships for current students are awarded through the University Scholarship Application for Continuing Students.
+Most school and department scholarships for current students are awarded through the University Scholarship Application for Continuing Students.

 Students enrolled in the following departments will be considered for all scholarships after submitting the university scholarship application: